Stablecoin payment intents API guide

 - Send the buyer to a hosted checkout page with the right amount and payment options.

-- Return the buyer to a branded confirmation page while your team keeps the final status visible internally.
+- Return the buyer to a branded confirmation page while the final payment status stays visible.

 This article works best as part of a broader rollout cluster, not as a standalone read.